 The minimum requirements for all Columbian College graduate programs include the application form, transcript, resume, statement of purpose, letters of recommendation and application fee.
 Some programs may require additional materials including official GRE scores.

 All programs require an online application form that can be completed through the GW Graduate Application Center.
-One exception is our MA in Speech-Language Pathology program that has an additional requirement (see below).
 To start an application you will need to create an account.
 You will need to submit a separate application for each program you are applying for but you will be able to view all applications under the one account.
 Once you submit your application, you will not be able to make any adjustments.

 Note on MA in Speech-Language Pathology Program: All applicants must submit an application through the CSDCAS common application as well as the GW application portal.
 Visit the MA in Speech-Language Pathology program page in the GW Bulletin for requirements details.

 A transcript is required from each college and university attended, regardless of whether or not a degree program was completed.
 Transcripts should be uploaded to the "Education" section of the online application.
 At the apply stage you do not need to send us official copies of your transcript - your application will be reviewed for admission on the basis of the unofficial copies - but your uploaded transcript must meet the following requirements:

 - Include the course names.
 The course codes alone are insufficient.

 - Include your name, institution and program of study.
 Transcripts are required from all post-secondary institutions attended, even if no degree was awarded.

 - Not be a Degree Audit.